nickaj/eidf-docs/docs/services/virtualmachines/index.md

 # Overview

 The EIDF Virtual Machine Service (VMS) is one of the underlying infrastructure components upon which the EIDF Data Science Cloud (DSC) is built.
+It hosts both user and infrastructure Virtual Machines (VMs).

 The service currently has a mixture of [hardware](hardware.md) node types which host VMs of various [flavours](flavours.md):